 Pine Hill is a somewhat small borough located in the state of New Jersey.
-With a population of 10,510 people and three constituent neighborhoods, Pine Hill is the 201st largest community in New Jersey.
+With a population of 10,417 people and three constituent neighborhoods, Pine Hill is the 201st largest community in New Jersey.

 Pine Hill is an extremely ethnically-diverse borough.
 The people who call Pine Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pine Hill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pine Hill include German, Italian, English, and Polish.
+Important ancestries of people in Pine Hill include Irish, Italian, German, English, and Polish.

 The most common language spoken in Pine Hill is English.
 Other important languages spoken here include Spanish and Tagalog.